Your vote is and remains a historic success for us

-The construction of second homes is a blight on the landscape; it wastes resources and destroys habitats.
-And all of this was happening in a densely populated country, where one square metre of land is built per second.
+The development of second homes is a blight on the landscape; it wastes resources and destroys habitats for humans and animals.
+And all of this was happening in a densely populated country, where one square metre of land is being built on per second!

 On 11 March 2012, the Swiss people voted in favour of the Second Home Initiative with 50.6 per cent of the vote and in 12½ cantons.
-Article 75a was subsequently incorporated into the Federal Constitution of the Swiss Confederation (see aims).
+Article 75a was subsequently incorporated into the Federal Constitution of the Swiss Confederation (see Our goals).

 By voting ‘Yes’ to the initiative, the people of Switzerland sent a clear signal: “Enough is enough!
-Stop concreting all over our small, beautiful country with unnecessary buildings.”
-Thanks to the far-sighted verdict of the federal court and ongoing negotiations, Fondation Franz Weber was able to guard the Second Home Initiative against political watering down.
+Stop developing unnecessary buildings all over our small, beautiful country.”
+Thanks to the far-sighted verdict of the federal court and ongoing negotiations, Fondation Franz Weber was able to guard the Second Home Initiative against political dilution.

-On 1 January 2016, the law on Second Homes entered into force.
-The apocalyptic scenarios presented by the construction lobby during the campaign against the initiative organised by Fondation Franz Weber and its subsidiary Helvetia Nostra have failed to materialise.
-However, the issue has lost none of its importance.
+On 1 January 2016, the law on Second Homes became active.
+The apocalyptic scenarios presented by the construction lobby during the campaign against the initiative organised by Fondation Franz Weber and its subsidiary Helvetia Nostra have thankfully failed to materialise.
+Nevertheless, the issue has lost none of its importance.

 No more than 20 per cent of the total number of residential units may be used as second homes